 In my decision-making process and when comparing different universities and business schools, I found testimonials from current students particularly useful.
 However, I was always looking for insights from candidates with a non-traditional background, like myself.
 So, if you have an atypical academic background and are thinking about an MBA programme – my experience might be helpful to you.

 By chance, I scrolled through my LinkedIn newsfeed and saw an ad for an online information session at Frankfurt School.
-I registered and was impressed by the structure of the Part-time MBA programme: It seemed to be customized especially for me and I found many advantages that perfectly fit into my daily life.
+I registered and was impressed by the structure of the Part-time MBA programme: It seemed to be customised especially for me and I found many advantages that perfectly fit into my daily life.
 For example, I like the idea of regular weekend lessons and block weeks.
 Proximity was also very relevant to me – getting to campus is easy, no hotel required.
 I appreciated the opportunity to extend my network within the wider Frankfurt area as well as internationally.
-But most of all, I am thrilled by the idea to receive a highly valued degree of a well-known, highly ranked business school in Germany and Europe.
+But most of all, I am thrilled by the idea of receiving a highly valued degree from a well-known, highly-ranked business school in Germany and Europe.
 Studying means investing time – my personal time, it means hard continuous work and sacrifice.
 Taking this step, I decided to fully commit aiming for a high-level education and a well-established degree.

-This type of organization and structure was also notable during my application process.
+This type of organisation and structure was also notable during my application process.
 I was literally the last applicant accepted into the programme and my non-traditional background was reviewed in detail.
-Frankfurt School always kept close contact with me and worked hard to answer all questions prior the application deadline.
+Frankfurt School always kept close contact with me and worked hard to answer all questions prior to the application deadline.
 Only through this support could I finally be accepted.
 I am really grateful for this opportunity and have not regretted my decision.
-I am glad that the current crisis made me consider an MBA programme and I am really honored to study at Frankfurt School and achieve a degree I have always dreamed of.
+I am glad that the current crisis made me consider an MBA programme and I am really honoured to study at Frankfurt School and achieve the degree I have always dreamed of.